Forestry Issues

 FLAMES IN OUR FOREST: Disaster or Renewal?

 Stephen F. Arno, Steven Allison-Bunnell.
-Offers a non-technical account of the importance of fire in the forests of the western United States and shows how some of the benefits of natural fire can be restored.
-Also offers candid commentary on wildland fire management practices and policies – arguably one of the most compelling ecological and natural resource management issues facing the West today.
+The book offers a non-technical account of the importance of fire in the forests of the western United States and shows how some of the benefits of natural fire can be restored.
+The authors also offer candid commentary on wildland fire management practices and policies – arguably one of the most compelling ecological and natural resource management issues facing the West today.
 6 x 9, 245p, b&w photos & figures, 2002.

 FIRE EFFECTS ON ECOSYSTEMS